ThomasLastName/quality-of-life/README.md

 # Installation

-Basically, just create a folder called `quality_of_life` inside of your python's `Lib` folder, and fill it with the files from this repository
+Basically, just create a folder called `quality_of_life` inside of your python's `Lib` folder, and fill it with the files from this repository.

 ---